-(14) "Passenger Vessel" means a ship of 300 gross tons or more, carrying passengers for compensation.
+(15) "Passenger Vessel" means a ship of 300 gross tons or more, carrying passengers for compensation.

-(15) "Port" means any place to which a vessel is bound to anchor or moor.
+(16) "Port" means any place to which a vessel is bound to anchor or moor.

+(17) “Saltwater flush” means to pump a sufficient volume of coastal ocean or open sea water, depending upon prior ballast source location, into an empty ballast tank and subsequently discharge the ballast water such that the remaining residual ballast water and sediment has a salinity greater than or equal to 30 parts per thousand.

 (16) "Sediment" means any matter that settles out of ballast water.